GiovanniScotti/z80cpuEmulator/readme.md

 Ok
 ```

-The BASIC interpreter is now ready to use.
+The BASIC interpreter is now ready to use and accept commands.
 To exit the emulator, press `CTRL+C`.

 ## Limitations